anoushkaalavilli/Final-Project/functional.md

 sources: Alg 2H Textbook, my dad
 '''

 # The user enters points to form a shape.
-Then, they select a transformation and the computer graphs the transformed shape.
+Then, they select a transformation and the computer graphs the transformed shape and the original shape.

 '''
 This document should become the functional specification of the project you are working on.